People

 Non-Resident Affiliated Scholar

-Carl Minzner is a professor of law at Fordham Law School.
+Carl Minzner is a professor of law at Fordham Law School and senior fellow for China studies at the Council on Foreign Relation.
 His research focuses on Chinese law and governance, particularly judicial reform, social unrest, and state-society relations.
+He is the author of End of an Era: How China's Authoritarian Revival is Undermining its Rise (Oxford University Press, 2018).
 He previously was an associate professor of law at Washington University in St. Louis and senior counsel for the Congressional-Executive Commission on China.

 Eva_Pils_2.jpg